sthawinke/oosse/README.md

                     fitFun = fitFunSvm, predFun = predFunSvm)
 ```

-    ## Fitting and evaluating the model once took 0.04 seconds.
+    ## Fitting and evaluating the model once took 0.05 seconds.
-    ## You requested 100 repeats of 10-fold cross-validation with 10 cores, which is expected to last for
+    ## You requested 100 repeats of 10-fold cross-validation with 10 cores, which is expected to last for roughly
-    ## 46.44 seconds
+    ## 57.17 seconds

 ``` r
 #CHECK timings!